nobejs/access/_docs/Login.md

   - Template language should be english
   - Template should have CTA where link should be `${process.env.WHATSAPP_REDIRECT_URL}?state=redirect_with_token&code={{1}}`
 - Example template: ![WhatsApp Template Example](WhatsApp_template_example.png "WhatsApp Template Example")

+### WhatsApp Update and Verify Mobile Number

+- to verify the mobile number in whatsapp call the api `GET /login/whatsapp` with param `user_uuid`
+  - `GET /login/whatsapp?user_uuid=123456`
+- You will get redirect link to whatsapp,(user_uuid will be encrypted)
+- Mobile number will be added for the `user_uuid`
+- You will get redirection link in whatsapp on clicking it you will redirect to app